DFE-Digital/register-trainee-teachers/tech_docs/source/api-docs/v2025.0-rc/objects/trainee.html.md

         <li><code>900030</code> - Not available</li>
       </ul>
       <p class="govuk-body">
-        <strong>Note:</strong> The system validates the provided URN against the Register database.
+       Note: The system validates the provided URN against the Register database.
         If the URN is not found in Register, the request will not return an error but the lead partner association may not be established correctly.
       </p>